CRS Calculator: Eligibility, Factors, Benefits and How to Use

 A CRS calculator is a tool that helps immigrants estimate their potential CRS score.
 The Canada CRS points calculator works on the basis of the applicant's personal information such as age, education, work experience, and language proficiency.
 CRS stands for Comprehensive Ranking System.
 It's a points-based system used by Immigration, Refugees and Citizenship Canada (IRCC) to select skilled workers for permanent residency.

 A CRS calculator or Comprehensive Ranking System (CRS) Calculator is used to evaluate candidates' eligibility for Canada Express Entry immigration.
-The Canadian Government develops this point-based system.
+The Canadian Government has developed this point-based system.
 The Canada CRS calculator aims to assess and score the applicant's profile and rank them in the Express Entry Pool.
 Skills, Education, Language proficiency, and Work Experience are basic factors used by the Comprehensive Ranking System for profile assessment.

 Canada is one of the best countries to study abroad for Indian students.
 Apart from the reputed education system of Canada, and ample job opportunities, the immigration-friendly policies of the country are the reason to choose Canada as a study destination.
 International students who study in Canada dream of settling down there permanently and become permanent residents.
 Understanding, the CRS score calculator, its benefits, factors and other information will help you to plan.